parro-it/netcdf4/README.md

 Methods:
-* `addVariable(name, type, dimensions)` : Add a new variable in group. `type` is one of `"byte", "char", "short", "int", "ubyte", "ushort", "uint", "float", "double"`. `dimensions` is an array of ids of dimensions for the new variable.
+* `addVariable(name, type, dimensions)` : Add a new variable in group. `type` is one of `"byte", "char", "short", "int", "ubyte", "ushort", "uint", "float", "double"`. `dimensions` is an array of ids or names of dimensions for the new variable.
 Returns new variable.
 * `addDimension(name, length)` : Add new dimension of length `length` (can be `"unlimited"` for unlimited dimension).
 Returns new dimension.